-The amount required for the insured to carry is usually 80% of the total replacement cost.
+The amount required for the insured to carry is 80% of the total replacement cost.

 - D. Total loss will mean the policy pays up to the policy limits, no more.
-This may lower premiums for the consumer but if there is any loss, the company pays the policy limit and the consumer pays the balance. - E. Calculating How much (What percentage) are they covered for?
+This may lower premiums for the consumer but if there is any loss, the company pays a fraction and the consumer pays the balance; this is considered to be the penalty. - E. Calculating How much (What percentage) are they covered for?